Chapter 5 - LOT

 “The First Stage of the Sundering Sword Style: Sunder the Earth.”

 Jack scanned through the information like he was reading a book in his head, becoming more and more amazed.
-The depth and level of sword technique was incredibly, and the concepts Jack was presented with answered so many of the questions he had based on his own extremely rudimentary understanding of swordmanship.
+The depth and level of sword technique was incredible, and the concepts Jack was presented with answered so many of the questions he had based on his own extremely rudimentary understanding of swordmanship.

 Only the first stage of the sword art was present in Jack’s mind, however.
 As he thought about the second, he realized that he would have the information unlocked in his mind automatically as long as he achieved the first stage, a safeguard left behind by the Sundering Monarch.